DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 **The Scrivener's Croft**

-Sometimes the things we want are right near us.
+Sometimes the things we need are right near us.

 ---